Top 10 Emerging Trends in e-Commerce and m-Commerce technologies in 2023

 According to Ecommerce Guide, 95% of all purchases will be made online by 2040.
 The COVID-19 pandemic of 2020 only makes this claim more plausible.
 Read about the top trends in online shopping that will differentiate a successful business from a mediocre one

 Ecommerce has been growing at a high speed for the last ten years, but the pandemic of 2020 has become a turning point for many industries, including online and offline shopping.
 Businesses that had no online presence have realized their role in the modern world and started to create ecommerce websites en masse. Е-commerce and m-commerce technologies are keeping up and evolve each day as well.

-By 2022, the global ecommerce market will reach almost $5 trillion, with B2B ecommerce even surpassing this figure.
-In the US alone, retail ecommerce sales will reach almost $437 billion by 2022 according to Statista.
+By 2022, the global eCommerce market will reach almost $5 trillion, with B2B ecommerce even surpassing this figure.
+In the US alone, retail ecommerce sales will reach over $1 000 billion by 2023 according to Statista.

 The largest ecommerce market in the world is China: in 2019, its ecommerce sales reached $1.935 trillion.
 However, the Chinese market is hard to tackle, so here’s a list of all the fastest-growing ecommerce markets according to Statista:

 All businesses that already have online stores may be interested to know that mobile shoppers prefer to choose and purchase products online through a mobile phone rather than a computer.
 So if you already have a web store, it may be a good idea to optimize your ecommerce store for mobile platforms.